-Impossible Foods initially claimed that its "heme" protein from engineered yeast was "identical to"31 that which the company is trying to emulate from animals, but this does not match the official documentation on the biochemical structures provided to the FDA.
+Impossible Foods initially claimed that its "heme" protein from engineered yeast was "identical to" that which the company is trying to emulate from animals, but this does not match the official documentation on the biochemical structures provided to the FDA.
 In fact, documents obtained from the FDA showed that Impossible Burger inadvertently contains 46 additional engineered proteins.
 It is not clear how they will or will not be disclosed on the label.
-32 Processing aids, including those that are genetically engineered, are not required to be disclosed on the ingredient label.
+Processing aids, including those that are genetically engineered, are not required to be disclosed on the ingredient label.

-4. Environmental Sustainability
+3. Environmental Sustainability

 Second-generation, lab-created animal replacement products have entered the market before being demonstrated to be safe, affordable, and sustainable solutions to food animal production challenges.
-Overall life-cycle analyses of the various animal protein replacement products in development or on the market have not been done.
-We do not yet understand the net resource use or the impacts of manufacturing these novel food products, especially at scale.
+Overall environmental impacts of the various lab-made animal protein replacement products in development or on the market have not been done.
+As a result, we cannot properly assess the net resource use or the impacts of manufacturing these novel food products, especially at scale.
+Comparison should be made not just to factory farmed meat and dairy, but also to truly plant-based proteins produced via organic and regenerative agriculture.